Talhan: Baba Shaheed Nihal Singh

-Religion

-Talhan has a mixed population of Sikhs and Hindus.
-The village is also home to the mazaar, or dargah, of Pir Baba Fateh Shah Kadri.
-The mazaar is located in the northwest of Talhan and is about a kilometre from Gurdwara Shaheed Baba Nihal Singh.
-The mazaar includes three graves and a tomb, and the caretaker is Baba Paramjit Singh Bains.
-The village participates in the annual urs, or Mela, where Qawwalis, folk singers, and other entertainers perform.

 Talhan caste conflict

-The Talhan caste conflict was an event concerning the assertion of dalit rights in Punjab.
-In June 2003, a dispute between dalit and Jat Sikhs in Talhan occurred when the Chamar community desired representation on the governing committee of the Shaheed Baba Nihal Singh gurdwara.
+The Talhan caste conflict was an event concerning the assertion of Chamar rights in Punjab.
+In June 2003, a dispute between Chamars and Jat Sikhs in Talhan occurred when the Chamar community desired representation on the governing committee of the Shaheed Baba Nihal Singh gurdwara.
 Although the Dalits makes up 60% of the Talhan population, they were denied a share in the committee.

-Management of the gurdwara went under the District Collector of the Jalandhar district as a result of a protracted dispute between the villagers.